entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Eurycaraspis incilis* should be revised from 0 to ?, because of no preserved Infradentary.

 292. Extent of infradentaries: (0) along much of ventral margin of dentary; (1) restricted to posterior half of dentary.

 > Giles *et al*.
 (2015), Character 93; Choo *et al*.
 (2017), Character 288; King *et al*.
 (2017), Character 368; Castiello (2018), Character 358; Zhu Y. *et al*.
 (2022), Character 296; Andreev *et al*.
 (2022), Character 93; Brazeau *et al*.
 (2023), Character 373.